yogthos/clj-rss/README.md

 ## Usage

 `channel-xml` function which accepts a map of tags representing a channel followed by 0 or more maps for items and outputs an XML string.
 Each item must be a map of valid RSS tags.

-Following characters in the content of :description and :title tags will be escaped: <, &, >, " pubDate and lastBuildDate must be instances of java.util.Date
+Following characters in the content of :description and :title tags will be escaped: `<`, `&`, `>`, `"`.
+Both `:pubDate` and `:lastBuildDate` keys are expected to be instances of `java.util.Date` or one of its subclasses.
+These will be converted to standard RSS date strings in the resulting XML.

 If you need to get the data in a structured format use `channel` instead.